varunmalani/Case-Studies/Zomato/Readme.md

 apporx_cost : What is the approx cost for one person in that restaurant. <br>

 Type : What is the category in which the food will be served. <br>

-## Cleaning the data can be viewed in each step of the sql query